DrillAviation/C_Cat_Grep/README.md

 - Support of all flags, including their _pair_ combinations (e.g. `-iv`, `-in`)
 - Only pcre or regex libraries can be used for regular expressions
 - The source, header and make files must be placed in the src/grep/ directory
-- The resulting executable file must be placed in the directory src/grep/ and named s21_grep
+- The resulting executable file must be placed in the directory src/grep/ and named my_grep

-💡 [Tap here](https://forms.yandex.ru/cloud/64144c1bc09c020aafe7a4f3/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.